Quantification

 Assess Sample Thickness

-There are a variety of algorithms you can use to determine relative sample thickness.
+To determine relative sample thickness, you can use a variety of algorithms.
 However, the log-ratio (relative) method is most commonly used.

 Following Poisson statistics, the ratio of zero-loss electrons to the total transmitted intensity gives a relative measure of the specimen thickness in units of the local inelastic mean free path λ.